ONSdigital/sbr-int-test/README.md

 query the relevant API, and confirm that the returned payload matches the expected Json representation.

-[ScalaTest](http://www.scalatest.org/user_guide/generator_driven_property_checks) is used to drive the test, and via __forAll__ will repeat the test a number of times in accordance with the configured __PropertyCheckConfig__.
-By default, this value is 10.
+[ScalaTest](http://www.scalatest.org/user_guide/generator_driven_property_checks) is used to drive the test, and via __forAll__ will repeat the test a number of times in accordance with the configured __PropertyCheckConfig__ (by default, this value is 10).
+We currently configure this to be 25.

 ### Running Locally